Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, a reinterpretation and extension of entropy correction terms developed/proposed in \cite{abgrall2018general} is given.
-Based on a characterisation of these terms as solutions of certain optimisation problems, different correction terms are determined by the choice of discrete norms.
-Additionally, these terms are adapted to numerical methods such as discontinuous Galerkin and finite difference schemes.
-In numerical simulations, the various correction terms are tested and compared also to flux difference approaches \cite{fisher2013high,gassner2016split}.
+In this paper, a reinterpretation and extension of entropy correction terms proposed in \cite{abgrall2018general} is given.
+Based on a characterization of these terms as solutions of certain optimization problems, different correction terms are determined by the choice of discrete norms.
+Additionally, these terms are adapted to numerical methods such as discontinuous Galerkin schemes.
+In numerical simulations, the various correction terms are tested both in semidiscrete and fully discrete methods and compared also to flux differencing approaches \cite{fisher2013high,gassner2016split}.
 These tests demonstrate that there is no significant difference between the two basic choices of correction terms (given in \eqref{eq:correction} and \eqref{eq:correction-abgrall-as-operator}, respectively).
+All of these optimization problems are solved analytically, resulting in the same runtime performance without the need for an optimization solver.

-However, using a flux difference formulation shows advantages compared to the application of these corrections terms to a central scheme.
-While the correction terms work and preserve the kinetic energy and/or conserve the entropy for the Euler equations as expected, they cannot prevent a blow-up of numerical solutions for a demanding Taylor--Green vortex type initial condition.
-If a flux difference scheme is used as baseline scheme that is not entropy conservative, the correction terms can be applied successfully, yielding an entropy conservative scheme that does not blow up during the computation.
-This can be interpreted as follows: Firstly, the correction terms cannot ``fix a baseline scheme magically''; if the scheme without correction is too bad (such as a central scheme in these test cases), the corrections work but cannot prevent a blow-up due to negative density/pressure.
-Secondly, the success of flux difference schemes cannot be attributed solely to resulting equations for the kinetic energy or entropy across elements.
-Inter-element/subcell local equations (which hold for these schemes) might play a role for the improved numerical stability.
+Using a flux difference formulation shows advantages compared to the application of corrections terms to a simple central scheme.
+While the correction terms work and preserve the kinetic energy and/or conserve the entropy for the Euler equations as expected, they cannot prevent a blow-up of numerical solutions for a demanding Taylor--Green vortex type initial condition because the corrections terms cannot work correctly due to the generation of negative pressure and densities.
+If this can be avoided by further techniques, the correction terms can be applied successfully, yielding an entropy conservative scheme that does not blow up during the computation.

-Nevertheless, the flux difference framework includes some assumptions on the quadrature, i.e. summation by parts (SBP) property as discrete analogue of integration by parts.
-The application of the correction terms does not need these assumptions.
-Hence, it is more general.
-In particular, it can be applied to members of the framework of residual distribution schemes.
-However, these experiments are only a first comparison.
-Further tests have to be done in this direction but this is not topic of this current paper.